davemgj84/sapphire/react-front-end/README.md

 ## Dependencies

-- Clone this repo and run `npm install` to install dependencies.
+- Clone this repo and cd into react-front-end, then run `npm install` to install dependencies.
+- Run `npm start` to play.
 - Dependencies include:

   - React
   - React-Router-Dom
   - React-Sound